 Understanding Navigation Collections

-Navigation collections provide a flexible tool for building alternative taxonomies of the contents stored in your portal registry.
-These alternative taxonomies, or groupings of links to portal content, can then be deployed to different users or groups of users, creating navigation that specifically addresses your users' business needs.
+Navigation collections provide a flexible tool for building alternative groupings of the contents stored in your portal registry.
+These alternative groupings of links to portal content can then be deployed to different users or groups of users, creating navigation that specifically addresses your users' business needs.

 The links in navigation collections provide an alternate method of accessing content in the portal registry.
 A navigation collection is a published compilation of these links.
 A link in a navigation collection is a pointer to a content reference or folder reference in the portal registry; however, it does not store the contents of the content reference or folder reference.
 Navigation collection links store only the references needed to construct a URL at runtime to redirect output to the original content reference or folder reference.
 These references include the portal link, folder reference link, or content reference link.

 When you define and save a navigation collection, the system automatically stores it in the hidden Navigation Collections folder under Portal Objects in the portal registry.

 After being defined, a navigation collection can be published as a custom navigation page or as a navigation pagelet for use on a homepage, dashboard page, or WorkCenter page.
 In addition, navigation collections can be accessed through a tile that has been defined to display the navigation collection and links in an activity guide.

 When you publish navigation collections, you can choose to publish navigation collections as public content.
 If you do not choose to provide public access to a navigation collection, you can choose one of these two options for setting security access to published navigation collections:

 A security synchronization process that will apply content reference and folder security as it is defined in the portal registry to the content reference definition for published navigation pages or pagelets.

 A manual process that entails you configuring the security access to published navigation pages and pagelets.